About complementary therapies

 - Art Therapy:

 Exploring your experience in a creative way can be very healing and meaningful.
 Art therapy can provide a way to reduce anxiety, increase self-awareness, and reduce stress.
 You can understand yourself in ways that words alone cannot express.
+Registration is required

 - Open Art Making: